instana/synthetic-browser-script/doc/FAQ.md

 await cookies.click();
 ```

-In Selenium SIDE script, you can use WAIT command as the example below:
+In Selenium IDE script, you can use WAIT command as the example below:
 ```json
 {
 "id": "d13e50bd-f698-4a04-9420-701a21dcde8d",